Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 The Home Office operates several regional contracts to facilitate this.
 In Birmingham, the contract is held by Serco.

-Birmingham is also used by the Home Office as a major dispersal city for asylum seekers and has been the host for several contingency hotels.
+Birmingham is used by the Home Office as a major dispersal city for asylum seekers and has hosted several contingency hotels.

-Our role is in liaison with these private contractors, and statutory and voluntary agencies to try and ensure that they can respond to local circumstances and ensure the safety and wellbeing of people seeking asylum in Birmingham.
+Our role is to liaise with these private contractors and statutory and voluntary agencies to help them respond to local circumstances and to ensure the safety and wellbeing of people seeking asylum in Birmingham.